Download This Sample

 - The city is on the Baie (bay) des Anges, 20 miles (32 km) from the Italian border.

-- The land on which today’s Nice is found includes Terra Amata, an archaeological site which displays evidence of a very early use of fire 380,000 years ago.
+- The land on which today’s Nice is found includes Terra Amata, an archaeological site that displays evidence of very early use of fire 380,000 years ago.

 - By 154 BC, the Greeks were followed by the Romans, who settled further uphill around what is now Cimiez, where there are still Roman ruins.

 - In the 10th century, Nice was governed by the counts of Provence but turned to Amadeus VII of the House of Savoy in 1388.

 - Nice was occupied several times by the French in the 18th and 19th centuries but didn’t definitively become part of France until 1860 when Napoleon III struck a deal (known as the treaty of Turin) with the House of Savoy.

 - During the Victorian period, the English aristocracy and European royalty enjoyed Nice’s mild winter climate.
 Its relatively recent status as a French city, combined with its long-standing tradition of international visitors, gives Nice an Italian flair and an open, welcoming attitude towards travelers.

 - Today Nice is the second-most visited city in France after Paris.

 - Nice has a hot-summer Mediterranean climate with characteristics of a warm-summer Mediterranean climate, enjoying mild winters with moderate rainfall.
 It is one of the warmest Mediterranean climates for its latitude.